 Steps to Completing your UC Application:

-Understanding Comprehensive Review: Every UC school participates in Comprehensive Review, which means the admissions offices evaluate students on multiple factors.
+Understanding Comprehensive Review: Using a process called comprehensive review, evaluators look at multiple factors beyond courses and grades to evaluate applicants’ academic achievements in light of the opportunities available to them and the capacity each student demonstrates to contribute to the intellectual life of the campus.
 If you are interested in how each campus reviews applications and the factors they are considering, look on the Comprehensive Review Page for campus-wide information and then click on each campus on the right-hand side to see the specific information for each school.

 Extra Information on the Application: Maximizing the use of the “Additional Comments” sections.

 Applicants can use the first additional comments box, following the “Academic History” section, to explain their course selection decisions, a circumstance that prevented the student from taking more rigorous courses, gaps in education, differences in terms or grading systems, or a situation that affected their grades.

 The second comment area immediately follows the “personal insight questions” section.
 Applicants may choose to provide information about a learning difference, circumstances or opportunities that had a significant impact on their educational journey, or uncommon events that provide context for what they’ve accomplished or was unable to accomplish.

 The two additional comments boxes in the application are optional and should not be used as a continuation of a student’s personal insight question responses.
 Instead, students should use this section to explain anything that has not been discussed in other parts of the application or might benefit from further clarification.